 To ensure we assess writing across the curriculum we use extended pieces of writing including cross-curricular writing linked to topics to asses writing and to set challenging goals for the children.

-The children have many opportunities to engage further with their learning of English through planned events such as world book days, drama workshops, visiting authors and whole week events such as the poetry week held in March earlier this year.
+The children have many opportunities to engage further with their learning of English through planned events such as world book days, drama workshops, visiting authors and whole week events such as the poetry week.
 During events such as these, the wider community are encouraged to become involved, as parents and governors are invited in to share the experiences and to look at the work the children have produced.
 The children also have the opportunity to develop their confidence, use of expression and ability to speak in front of an audience by participating in Class and School Presentations to parents and visitors.

 Click here for more information.